 I embraced the role of Lady Penelope, and Lars became Parker.
 This wasn’t just about fun; it was a strategy to diffuse tension.

-For instance, if Lars were driving faster than I was comfortable with, I’d channel Lady Penelope and say, “Parker .. drop your speed please’” in my best posh British accent.
+For instance, if Lars drove faster than I was comfortable, I’d channel Lady Penelope and say, “Parker .. drop your speed, please’” in my best posh British accent.
 And Lars, as Parker, would graciously comply and respond, ‘Yes, m’Lady’.

 Yes, it’s classic Thunderbirds oratory… and of course, we do the accents to give it authenticity!